Machine learning in phase transition analysis of lattice quantum gravity: Results

 \section{Results}

-The results obtained for all tested ML models using datasets comprising 30 selected features measured in the CDT Monte Carlo simulations are summarized in Fig.~\ref{fig_Results}.
+The performance of all tested ML models using datasets comprising all 30 features measured in the CDT Monte Carlo simulations is summarized in Fig.~\ref{fig_Results}.
 For each studied phase transition, all seven supervised learning models were able to learn the classification of the individual phases of quantum gravity in CDT with high accuracy and, notably, without the need for manual hyperparameter optimization.\footnote{It is not entirely clear how much data preprocessing and hyperparameter optimization is automatically done by \textit{Wolfram Mathematica 12} build-in ML functions that we used.
-We could not find such information in Wolfram's documentation.} Among them, five models ({\it Gradient Boosted Trees, Logistic Regression, Nearest Neighbors, Neural Network, Support Vector Machines}) produced consistent phase transition signals, in agreement with standard methods based on CDT order parameters; see Fig.~\ref{fig_prob_AB} and Fig.~\ref{fig_PhaseAB}.
-By contrast, two models ({\it Decision Tree, Random Forest}) indicated phase transition points at different locations; see Fig.~\ref{fig_PhaseAB}.
-This is most likely due to the fact that in the learning process of these two models perfect classification to the respective phases could be done using just one of the measured features, but such an approach proved too simplistic in recognizing phase transition point(s) correctly.
-As expected, the performance of unsupervised learning models was worse.
-Most such models required manual hyperparameter optimization, with the choice depending on the type of phase transition under study.
-Moreover, their effectiveness depended strongly on the type of transition.
-Models that allowed the maximum number of clusters to be explicitly set to two (\textit{Agglomerate, K-Means, Spectral}) performed relatively well.
-In contrast, models lacking such an option either required manual hyperparameter tuning (\textit{MeanShift}) or failed to operate properly for certain phase transitions ({\it DBSCAN, Gaussian Mixture, Neighborhood Contraction}).
-In many cases (e.g., for some MC simulation volumes), these models identified too many clusters, or the resulting split of the data into clusters did not correspond to the actual division into CDT phases.
+We could not find such information in Wolfram's documentation.} Among them, six models ({\it Gradient Boosted Trees, Logistic Regression, Nearest Neighbors, Neural Network, Random Forest, Support Vector Machines}) produced consistent phase transition signals, in agreement with standard methods based on CDT order parameters.
+By contrast, the {\it Decision Tree} model indicated phase transition points at different locations; see Fig.~\ref{fig_PhaseAB}.
+This is most likely due to the fact that in the learning process of this model perfect classification to the respective phases could be done using just one of the measured features, but such an approach proved too simplistic in recognizing phase transition point(s) correctly.